Chef’s Restaurant has ended its pizza experiment after two months.

 Owner Lou Billitier Jr. announced the closing of his Chef’s Garage Pizza takeout pizza operation Monday on the restaurant’s Facebook page.

-He cited reasons including complaints from customers at Chef’s restaurant that they couldn’t get the pizza, and a desire to avoid competing with existing pizza operations in the city.
+He cited reasons including complaints from customers at Chef’s Restaurant that they couldn’t get the pizza as a dine-in option, and a desire to avoid competing with existing pizza operations in the city.

 Customers have until July 19 to redeem any Chef’s Garage Pizza gift certificates, he said.